jj-tutorial/tutorial/book/src/getting-started/interacting-with-github.md

 # Interacting with GitHub

-Breifly, all of these instructions should work with any of the various `git` forges out there, but since GitHub is very popular, I'm going to talk about the topic with GitHub as the specific example.
+Briefly, all of these instructions should work with any of the various `git` forges out there, but since GitHub is very popular, I'm going to talk about the topic with GitHub as the specific example.
 No shade to the other hosts, I just feel that trying to speak about this in the abstract